 Defective IVC Filter Lawsuit Lawyer Handling Injury Claims Nationwide

 If you suffered a serious injury due to a defective IVC filter, or medical malpractice involving an IVC filter, you should contact an experienced IVC filter lawsuit lawyer for assistance.
-The Law Offices of Prosper Shaked can help you file a claim regarding an IVC filter injury or death.
+Prosper Shaked Accident Injury Attorneys PA can help you file a claim regarding an IVC filter injury or death.
 Prosper Shaked will work with you to understand your needs and offer legal representation uniquely tailored to you.
-To schedule a free legal consultation, call The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.